P&O Ferries' terms of business.

 Any refund to which you are entitled on the cancellation of your booking will be subject to a deduction for cancellation charges as set out in the table below.

-*Flexi & Flexi Plus fares do not apply to foot passenger and bicycles.
+*Flexi & Flexi Extra fares do not apply to foot passenger and bicycles.

-** A charge will only apply if travelling in a different season or on a peak date.
+** A charge will only apply if travelling in a different season, on a peak date or if extending the duration of the trip from up to 5 days to over 5 days.

 *** See paragraph 1 (iv) and 1(xiii)